CB721/clef-co/README.md

         * Each product has the image, name, part of the description and button to add it to the cart
             * If the user is not logged in, the notification pops up telling them to login to add to their cart
             * If the user clicks on the product, they are redirected to the product page for that product
-    * There is a menu on the side that allows the user to filter the products
+    * The menu on the side allows the user to filter through four main categories
-        * Four main categories
         * Featured - when either option is selected, all other categories are deselected
             * Most popular displays products in order of quantity sold in descending order
             * Bestsellers displays products in order of revenue in descending order
         * Instruments - user can select and combination of different instruments to display on page
         * Bundles - when any option is selected, all other categories are deselected
             * All products displayed are predetermined based off of genres
         * Type - user can select either option to display on page
             * Allows user to filter by hardware or software
 * Tutorials
     * The user is presented with a list of videos embedded on the page
 * Contact